-This is great when it works… but it doesn’t always.
-Sometimes they are flattened by the first winter storm and spend the rest of the season lying flat on the ground.
-Of course, you can stick a piece of rebar into the center of the clump and use garden twine to pull them back up… but the effect is rarely as nice.
+This is great when it works … but it doesn’t always.
+Sometimes they are flattened by the first winter storm and spend the rest of the season lying on the ground.
+Of course, you could stick a piece of rebar into the center of the clump and use garden twine to pull them back up … but the effect is rarely as nice.

-To avoid this completely, remember that these grasses are usually native to windy spots: prairies, meadows, steppes, etc. If you plant them in a spot protected from the wind, they develop thinner, less robust stems subject to flopping.
+To avoid this completely, remember that these grasses are usually native to spots fully exposed to sun and wind: prairies, meadows, steppes, etc. If you plant them in a partially shady spot or one protected from the wind, they develop thinner, less robust stems subject to flopping.
 Grow the same grass out in the open, though, and their stems will be thick and strong.
-This comes from being constantly pushed back and forth by the wind starting early in the season.
-The plant’s reaction to this “punishment” is too add extra lignin to the stems, resulting in a tougher, windproof grass.
+This comes from being exposed to burning sun and from being constantly pushed back and forth by the wind starting early in the season.
+The plant’s reaction to this “punishment” is to add extra lignin to its stems, resulting in a tougher, windproof grass.